owickstrom/wickstrom.tech/_posts/2016-04-23-software-evolution-without-fear.md

 project starts to grow.

 There are tools for dynamically typed languages that aims to address these issues.
-Racket has [Typed Racket](typedracket), a statically typed dialect of Racket.
-Clojure has [Typed Clojure](typedclojure), an optional type system for Clojure that can validate your program at compile time.
-[Schema](schema) is another option for Clojure that performs runtime data validation based on contracts.
+Racket has [Typed Racket][typedracket], a statically typed dialect of Racket.
+Clojure has [Typed Clojure][typedclojure], an optional type system for Clojure that can validate your program at compile time.
+[Schema][schema] is another option for Clojure that performs runtime data validation based on contracts.